-HIGHER COST STRATEGIES: Landscape and Site Features · Install permeable paving materials to allow stormwater to filter through voids or pervious joints in the surface where it is captured in underlying Permeable Paving layers of soil and gravel.
+HIGHER COST STRATEGIES: Landscape and Site Features Permeable Paving Install permeable paving materials to allow stormwater to filter through voids or pervious joints where it is captured in underlying layers of soil and gravel.
 Examples include porous asphalt, porous concrete, brick pavers, vegetated permeable pavement, and interlocking pavers.
-Use shallow vegetated basins or planter boxes to capture and store stormwater runoff and pass it through a filter Rain Gardens and bed of engineered soil media composed of sand, soil and Planter Boxes organic matter.
-Filtered runoff may then be collected and returned to a storm sewer or allowed to infiltrate into the soil. • Install an underground cistern, to collect and store rainfall from rooftops or other impervious surfaces for Rainwater Harvesting later use.
-Residential cisterns typically have a capacity Underground Cisterns between about 1,500-5,000 gallons.
+Rain Gardens and Planter Boxes Use shallow vegetated basins or planter boxes to capture and store stormwater runoff and pass it through a filter bed of engineered soil media composed of sand, soil and organic matter.
+Filtered runoff may then be collected and returned to a storm sewer or allowed to infiltrate into the soil.
+Rainwater Harvesting - Underground Cisterns Install an underground cistern to collect and store rainfall from rooftops or other impervious surfaces for later use.
+Residential cisterns typically have a capacity between about 1,500-5,000 gallons.
 Most cisterns have a standard pressurized plumbing system that conveys water to the house or wherever needed for use.